 - Towels, blankets

-Pro tip: If you don’t already have an online scheduling system, Schedulicity has all the tools for massage therapists.
-With an on-the-go calendar, marketing tools, built-in payment processing, and a feature just for mobile businesses, you’re sure to crush the mobile massage market!
+Pro Tip: If you don’t already have an online scheduling system, Schedulicity has all the tools for massage therapists.
+With an on-the-go calendar, marketing tools, and built-in payment processing, you’re sure to crush the mobile massage market!

 In addition to the standard massage supplies you need, you also want to be sure you’re carrying all the proper business supplies as well.
 Make sure you have the following items with you: